treeverse/airflow-provider-lakeFS/docs/blogs/links-syphon/syphon.md

 Knowing how all this works can help you perform additional tasks by leveraging these features.
 Part of the tooling approach of Airflow and lakeFS is to provide simple interfaces that can readily be used to integrate and reliably extract data.
-Syphon is built by combining tools:
+We built all these features by combining tools:

 * Extra links in Airflow tasks
 * Commit metadata in lakeFS